-- First massively parallel accelerator from Intel - Built specifically for HPC - Very young architecture made from the union of many small x86 processors - Based on Pentium 3 (or Atom) architecture - But with very large AVX 512 bits instructions: remember those instructions are very interesting for energy efficiency! - Uses 2-way SMT - Faster memory than traditional CPU memory - Runs a real operating system based on Linux!
+- First massively parallel and commercial accelerator from Intel (2013)

+- Built specifically for HPC

+- Very young architecture made from the union of many small x86 processors

+- Based on Pentium 3 (or Atom) architecture

+- But with very large AVX-512 KNCI bits instructions: remember those instructions are very interesting for energy efficiency!

+- Uses 2-way SMT

+- In-order architecture

+- From 57 to 61 cores

+- Faster memory than traditional CPU memory

+- Runs a real operating system based on Linux!

-Xeon Phi architecture
+Xeon Phi KNC architecture